tencentyun/intlcloud-documents/product/域名与网站/网站备案/常见问题/省管局要求相关_intl.md

-For specific provincial requirements, see [Requirements by Provincial Communications Administrations](https://cloud.tencent.com/document/product/243/3474).
+For specific provincial requirements, see [Provincial Communications Administration Bureaus Filing Requirements](https://cloud.tencent.com/document/product/243/3474).
 You can also contact the Ministry of Industry and Information Technology (MIIT) at 010-66411166.

 ### What domain names can apply for ICP filing in Beijing?
 **Domain name suffixes that can apply for ICP filing in Beijing include:**